hunght/yt-dlp-gui/README.md

 ## Activity Classification System

-iTracksy includes a powerful activity classification system that helps you visualize and improve your productivity:
+YT-DLP GUI includes a powerful activity classification system that helps you visualize and improve your productivity:

 - **Focus Session Tracking**: Monitor your dedicated work sessions and see your improvement over time
 - **Productivity Percentage**: Get insights into how productive your time usage is based on your own classification rules